lextoumbourou/notes/content/comp_investing_part_1.md

 ## Summary

 Tucker was saying that the content will be revamped for the next course.
 When it is and if you've got an interest in finance and a reasonable programming background, you will almost certainly find this course worthwhile.
 All I can say is, thank you so much to the whole team for the opportunity and I cannot wait for Part 2!
+I also have very little formal education.
+My education has mostly been on-the-job and I currently work as a Senior Engineer.
+I have completed a number of MOOCs and half-completed a number more. <span class="pull-right">Despite the persistant critisims, the MOOC phenomena over the last couple of years has honestly improved almost every part of my life and I'm indebt to the people who are willing to take the time to change us for the better.<